pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

-# SecureX JSON workflows parser
+# SecureX JSON workflow parser

 This tool is a JSON parser for SecureX Workflow files.